 Comprehensive Stool Analysis plus Parasitology x3 (CDSA/P) - Doctor's Data Test Kit

-This is a 3 day stool collection.
+This kit allows for the individual to choose between a 1, 2, or 3 day stool collection.
 Specimen does not have to be collected on consecutive days.
 It is preferable, but not necessary, to collect on consecutive days but the final collection must be made within seven days of the first.

 Please note: Parasites do not drop with every stool passing.